Latest News

 Copper prices rise as Fed cuts are fueled by soft US data

-Copper prices rose on Wednesday, as soft U.S. economic data raised expectations for a Federal Reserve rate cut in December.
+Copper prices rose on Wednesday, as weak U.S. economic data raised expectations for a Federal Reserve rate cut in December.
 Meanwhile, a Chinese senior industry official warned of the halting of smelting and cautioned against ultra-low fees.

-The benchmark three-month copper price on the London Metal Exchange rose 0.38% to $10,859.5 per ton.
+As of 0703 GMT, the benchmark three-month copper price on London Metal Exchange had increased by 0.46% to $10,868 per tonne.

 The market received a boost as the September economic data, which was released on Tuesday but delayed because of a government shut down, showed a cooling in retail sales and inflation.
 This supported a rate cut for December by the Fed.